 Quite an unusual place of creation, artistic and cultural distribution, 6B has set up in a fomer office building on the quays of Saint-Denis, along the canal.
 Spreading over 3,000m˛, it houses 80 artists’ studios (architects, musicians, film makers, graphic artists, artisans, street artists) and organises numerous artistic and festive events.

-La Nef - Manufacture d'utopies has been in the former brickyard in Pantin since 2007.
+La Nef - Manufacture d'utopies has been settled in the former brickyard in Pantin since 2007.
 A place of creation dedicated to the art of contemporary puppets, where you can find a puppet-making workshop, a writing plate, a rehearsal stage… La Nef gives life to projects in residence and transmits its know-how to the general public through learning sessions and workshops.

 Cultural brownfield sites can be derelict buildings or abandoned factories occupied by a group of artists.
 This movement appeared at the beginning of the 70s in the North of Europe and spread to France in the 80s.

 These brownfield sites or brownfields or intermediairy places, – the terms used for these unusual places remain unclear – , are "as the heirs of the forms of social and political contest of the time, they have long wanted to exemplify the circulation between artistic processes and other aspects of social life".

 These spaces, that we cannot qualify as squats since they are occupied legally, are not part of subsidized "institutional" cultural venues either.

 These alternative places, in the sense that they offer something else, experiment "new ways of introducing art into society" and explore new esthetics.
 The "cultural brownfields" have a genuine social dimension, they fit into their environment, set up projects with the local population and relate to, in general, the ecosystem of the area they are in.